Project and Product Names Using “Apache Arrow”

 It is common practice to create software identifiers (Maven coordinates, module names, etc.) like “arrow-foo”.
 These are permitted.
 Nominative use of trademarks in descriptions is also always allowed, as in “BigCoProduct is a widget for Apache Arrow”.

-Projects and documents that want to include a logo for Apache Arrow should use the official logo:
+Projects and documents that want to include a logo for Apache Arrow should use the official logo, and adhere to the guidelines listed on the Visual Identity page:

 Projects Powered By Apache Arrow